October 8th, 2003

 You have RISC processors like the Alpha AXP to thank for that.

 So if allocation granularity were finer than 64KB, a DLL that got relocated in memory would require two fixups per relocatable address: one to the upper 16 bits and one to the lower 16 bits.
 And things get worse if this changes a carry or borrow between the two halves.
-(For example, moving an address 4KB from 0x1234F000 to 0x12350000, this forces both the low and high parts of the address to change.
+(For example, if an address shifts by 4KB from 0x1234F000 to 0x12350000, this forces both the low and high parts of the address to change.
 Even though the amount of motion was far less than 64KB, it still had an impact on the high part due to the carry.)

 But wait, there’s more.